-- Two studies compared acupuncture with standard care for preventing xerostomia in patients being treated with radiation therapy.
-The studies found that patients treated with acupuncture during radiation therapy had fewer symptoms and increased saliva flow.
+- In studies that compared acupuncture with standard care for preventing dry mouth in patients being treated with radiation therapy, patients treated with acupuncture during radiation therapy had fewer symptoms and better saliva flow.

-- Two randomized controlled trials compared real and sham acupuncture for the prevention and treatment of xerostomia.
+- Two randomized controlled trials compared real and sham acupuncture for the prevention and treatment of dry mouth.
 These trials found that both real and sham acupuncture increased the flow of saliva.

-- A study on the long-term effects of acupuncture on xerostomia found that patients had better salivary flow at 6 months compared to before treatment.
-Patients who received additional acupuncture had increased saliva flow at 3 years compared to patients who did not continue acupuncture treatment.
+- A study on the long-term effects of acupuncture on dry mouth found that patients had better saliva flow at 6 months compared to before treatment.
+Patients who received additional acupuncture had more saliva flow at 3 years compared to patients who did not continue acupuncture treatment.

 Other trials are ongoing.

 There have been a number of case reports and studies that show acupuncture is safe and may decrease swelling and relieve symptoms in patients with lymphedema in the arms and legs.

 - In one randomized clinical trial, acupuncture was found to keep lymphedema from getting worse but did not decrease swelling or symptoms.